-Question anna cole in lesson «Recursion: when function calls itself», course «Programming fundamentals»
+Question anna cole in lesson «Recursion: when a function calls itself», course «Programming fundamentals»

 Hi!
 Thank you for such awesome lessons!
 This task is very tough, however.
 Even after looking at the teacher's solution I didn't understand the last part, namely, why we need 'end' in it?